Mt Coot-tha precinct projects

 Mt Coot-tha walking trails, mountain bike trails and access enhancements

-The Summit Track works include:
+The Summit Track works included:

 - resurfacing the track to Bush Mate (path surfacing material)